zaboople/essay/Software/ORMsFail.md

 # Why ORM's Fail Us

 ORM stands for Object Relational....
 Management?
 Manager?
 Something like that.
-It's supposed to be about solving the "object-relational mismatch", which is this idea that relational databases are a bit "wrong", in that they don't respect our ideas about "objects".
+It's supposed to be about solving the "object-relational mismatch problem", which is this idea that relational databases are a bit "wrong", in that they don't respect our ideas about "objects".
 Once upon a time there were even lots of people working on the idea of an "object-oriented database", resulting in numerous failed and bygone products.

-By this point most of us *should* recognize that RDBMS's aren't really "wrong", but it seems to be widely acknowledged that ORM's are "The Vietnam of Software Engineering", as Martin Fowler would say, yet he can't explain why.
-Herein we attempt to explain.
+By this point most of us *should* recognize that RDBMS's aren't really "wrong", but it seems to be widely acknowledged that ORM's are "The Vietnam of Software Engineering", as Ted Neward would say.
+Mr. Neward puts too much blame on the perceived failure of RDBMS's to be object-oriented enough, but the real problem is bad tool design and overambition.

-## Bang and Buck
+## Bang For Buck

-The typical ORM feature-set follows a "standard" bang-for-buck curve, which looks like this:
+The typical ORM feature-set follows a "law of diminishing returns" pattern, or what we might call a bang-for-buck curve like this:

           |                                               o
-          |
-          |                      o                                                        ?
+          |                      o                                                o
           |
           |          o
           |